 Q: How much will it cost?

-A: CFP® practitioners can work in several settings including small financial services practices, large financial services firms, credit unions, banks and other financial institutions.
-Planners are compensated for the services they provide in different ways, as well.
-Some are paid through commissions, and others through fees or a combination of both.
-While all CFP® practitioners are trained to provide you with comprehensive financial services, some specialize in one or more areas, or work with specific types of clients.
+A: CFP practitioners can work in several settings, including small financial services practices, large financial services firms, credit unions, banks and other financial institutions.
+Planners are compensated for the services they provide in different ways.
+Some are paid through commissions and others through fees or a combination of both.
+While all CFP practitioners are trained to provide you with comprehensive financial services, some specialize in one or more areas or work with specific types of clients.
 Be sure to ask the planner how he or she is paid and interview several candidates to choose the one with whom you feel most comfortable and who best meets your needs.

 Q: What else should I remember when selecting a planner?

-A: As more people call themselves "financial planners," finding the right professional to address your financial services needs isn't always easy.
-It's important to take your time when choosing a financial planner, and before making a decision, become familiar with the planner's business style and understand the level of services he or she provides.
-Look for a measure of the planner's commitment to ethical behavior and adherence to high professional standards.
+A: As more people call themselves financial planners, finding the right professional to address your financial services needs isn’t always easy.
+It’s important to take your time when choosing a financial planner and, before making a decision, become familiar with the planner’s business style and understand the level of services he or she provides.
+Look for a measure of the planner’s commitment to ethical behavior and adherence to high professional standards.
 Look for a financial planner who will put you and your needs at the center of every financial services engagement.
-Most importantly, look for the CFP® or CERTIFIED FINANCIAL PLANNERTM marks.
+Most importantly, look for the CFP or CERTIFIED FINANCIAL PLANNER M marks.

-To discuss your family's financial plan, contact Las Vegas CERTIFIED FINANCIAL PLANNERTM Jasen Cassady.
+To discuss your family’s financial plan, contact Las Vegas certified financial planner Jasen Cassady.
 At Cassady Law Offices, we serve Las Vegas and Henderson families with a wide range of estate planning and financial services.